Fredobedo/openFFB/README.md

 ## Dependencies
 - You will need a Sega FFB Controller.
-- You will need a SBC with at least 2 USB 2.0 connectors (one for the racing wheel and the second for the connection with the Sega FFB Controller).
+- You will need a SBC with at least 2 USB 2.0 ports (one for the racing wheel and the second for the connection with the Sega FFB Controller).
 - You will need a 32GB MicroSD if you plan to use the "Ready to Go WiPi" image for Raspberry PI.

 ## Installation and Running